vmolsa/webrtc-native/README.md

 ### Chromium

-webrtc-native is using webrtc from chromium project. code is compiled with branch [47](https://chromium.googlesource.com/external/webrtc/+/branch-heads/47).
+webrtc-native is using [WebRTC](http://webrtc.org/) from chromium project. code is compiled with branch [master](https://chromium.googlesource.com/external/webrtc/+/master).

 # Install